 To fix it you will need to loosen the teeny tiny set screw on the stop-back motion knob and remove the knob altogether.
 There is a handwheel washer on the shaft with two small square tabs on the inner circle of the washer.
 These tabs need to be facing out towards the knob.
 Also, the small set screw needs to be set between two of the three outer ears on the outside of the washer.
 When the knob is loosened (to wind a bobbin) the set screw is supposed to hit one of these ears keeping the knob from coming all the way off.
 If the knob will not loosen because the set screw is too close to one of the ears, then the washer needs removed and turned 180 degrees.
 If this does not solve your problem, there may be old lubricant or residue on the shaft inside the handwheel.
 Steel wool can be used to clean it out.
 Follow it up with one drop of sewing machine oil to the shaft.
 Replace your stop-back motion knob and tighten the set screw.

 Here's a video tutorial as well - explaining this whole process:

 8. How come my machine won't sew - the motor turns, but the needle will not move?

 - If the machine was last used to wind a bobbin, then most likely the stop-back motion knob was not re-tightened after the bobbin was finished.
 Tighten it up again and your machine should sew just fine.

 - Another possibility is that the belt may be too loose.
-If the handwheel turns manually but not with the motor, your belt may need tightened - just not too tight!
+If the handwheel turns manually but not with the motor, your belt may need to be tightened - just not too tight!
 This is an easy fix.
 The following video will show you how to do this: